ember-learn/guides-source/guides/release/testing/different-types-of-tests.md

 ### Definition

-You can use application tests (previously known as acceptance tests) to **verify user stories and features from an end-user perspective**.
-You interact with the application in the same way as a user would—from visiting the homepage, to authenticating yourself, to navigating to a different page, to filling out a form, etc.
+You can use application tests (acceptance tests) to **verify user stories and features from an end-user perspective**.
+You interact with the application in the same way as a user would—from visiting the homepage, to authenticating oneself, to navigating to a different page, to filling out a form, etc.

 Application tests are slower than unit and rendering tests because they create an instance of the Ember application.